simicd/blog-posts/custom-useFetch-hook/write-custom-useFetch-hook-for-api-calls.md

 ## Follow me on Twitter 🌠

 I’m regularly sharing tips about Python, React & Azure Cloud — if you are interested I’d be happy to [meet you on Twitter](https://twitter.com/simicdds) ✨

-## Run at initialization works!
-But what about on event?

-By jumping through all the hoops I had now a hook that worked at initialization.
-I was able to call it like this:

-[CODE]

-Works!
-Happily I tried to refactor one of the components that submitted a put request.
-Can you see the problem?

-Hooks must follow the same order on every render and must be deterministic - putting them into a function violates this principle.
-Back to the whiteboard.

-A custom hook builds on top of existing React hooks and is therefore subject to [the same rules as built-in hooks](https://reactjs.org/docs/hooks-rules.html).